I am a Health Care Professional

 Health care professional’s role in palliative care

-Quality palliative care and end-of-life support is required for people of all ages across all aspects of care.
+Quality palliative care and end-of-life support is beneficial for people with a life-limiting illness of all ages across all aspects of care.
 In practice, health care professionals provide services for people at different stages of their respective conditions, depending on their specialty and practice setting.
 Palliative care is centred on the patient and their primary carers.
 Therefore, health care professionals are required to have the appropriate skills and knowledge needed to provide quality end-of-life care.

-Heath care professionals work towards providing support that improves the quality of life for the person and those closest to them.
-This is achieved through providing patients and carers access to information and the support services they need.
-Open communication between health care professionals, patients and carers is essential in facilitating this Health care professionals must be aware of palliative care, and inform patients and carers on what information and services are available to them.
+Health care professionals work towards providing support that improves the quality of life for the person and those closest to them.
+This is achieved by providing patients and carers access to information and the support services they need.
+Open communication between health care professionals, patients and carers is essential in facilitating this.
+Health care professionals must be aware of what palliative care can offer and inform patients and carers on what information and services are available to them.

 For more information about palliative care for a health professional, click on the links below.
 These pages are also available to download.